wjdenny/wjdenny.github.io/content/@2009hausmann_sense.md

 ---
 tags:
-  - "🕮"
+  - 🕮
+aliases:
-alias: "Sense of Belonging and Persistence in White and African American First-Year Students"
+  - Sense of Belonging and Persistence in White and African American First-Year Students
-draft: false
+draft: true
 ---
 # Sense of Belonging and Persistence in White and African American First-Year Students